Dan Tiernan

-Background

 Career

-Tiernan took a comedy course at age 21.
+Born in Stockport, Tiernan took a comedy course at age 21.

-He won The Frog and Bucket comedy club's "Beat the Frog" new stand-up competition in 2020.
+He won the Frog and Bucket Comedy Club's "Beat the Frog" new stand-up competition in 2020.
 In 2021, he was a finalist in the Leicester Mercury Comedian of the Year at the Leicester Comedy Festival.
+In September 2023, he portrayed Logan Padmore in an episode of the BBC soap opera Doctors.
+In April 2024, he was a guest on the Underground and Underwater episode of QI, and in July 2024, he was a guest on 8 Out of 10 Cats Does Countdown.

+In 2023, Tiernan performed his debut hour at the Edinburgh Fringe Festival, "Going Under", to positive reviews.

 Personal life

+Tiernan attended Hulme Hall school, and later on the University of Salford.

-Tiernan is neurodiverse and dyspraxic.
+Tiernan is dyspraxic.
 He is gay.
 He has a younger sister.